ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

       For example, and as typically expected, the data item can be a CBOR text string marked with the CBOR tag 21065 or 35.
 This indicates that the group name pattern specified as value of the CBOR text string is a regular expression (see {{RFC9485}} and {{Section 3.4.5.3 of RFC8949}}).

-      In case the AIF specific data model AIF-OSCORE-GROUPCOMM is used in a JSON payload, the semantics information conveyed by the CBOR tag can be equivalently conveyed, for example, in a nested JSON object.
+      In case the AIF data model AIF-OSCORE-GROUPCOMM is used in a JSON payload, the semantics information conveyed by the CBOR tag can be equivalently conveyed, for example, in a nested JSON object.

       The AS and the Group Manager are expected to have agreed on commonly supported semantics for group name patterns.
 This can happen, for instance, as part of the registration process of the Group Manager at the AS.